raspberrypilearning/image-id-coral/en/step_4.md

 --- task ---

-Into the **data** directory, you can move your classified image directories and your test directory.
+Into the **data** directory, you can move your classified image directories and your tests directory.

 ![the four directories displayed](images/directories.png)